robotloveskitten/fontrobot/README.md

-FontRobot v0.1.6
+FontRobot v0.1.7
 ==========

 **Generate custom icon webfonts from the comfort of the command line.**

 This is a fork of Fontcustom.
 I needed a quick fork to work out the kinks using this gem in a large-scale production Rails environment.
-I hope to merge my changes upstream to Fontcustom soon (Just FYI).

 FontRobot is primarily designed to add more control over how the @fontface declaration is created.
 See command-line options below for more details.

 Fontrobot allows you to: